 I started playing piano when I was eight.
 Then when I moved out to California from Louisville, Kentucky, I started learning guitar.
 Now, I’ve added ukulele and banjo to the list.
 I’m starting to learn how to play the bass right now, and I’ve always wanted to learn the violin!

-What charity work are you involved with?
+Can you tell us about the charity work you are involved with?

 I work with animal rescues such as Homes Fur All and Rescue Train to help find forever homes for abandoned animals, and proceeds from the streaming and downloads of my song Shots Fired go towards the Brady Campaign to help bring an end to gun violence.